Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

 The **Graphical User Interface** of Taipy allows anyone with basic knowledge of Python to create a beautiful and interactive interface.
 It is a simple and intuitive way to create a GUI.
 No need to know how to design web pages with CSS or HTML; Taipy uses an augmented syntax of Markdown to create your desired web page.

 The **Scenario Management** component of Taipy is a powerful tool to manage business problems and pipelines.
-The implementation of **Taipy Core** is straightforward and easy.
+The implementation of **Taipy Core** is straightforward.
 It will allow you to:
 - Keep track of your KPI, data, scenarios, pipelines, etc.
 - Have smart scheduling
 - Simplify industrialization for DataViz, Machine-Learning, Optimization, etc.